Stable-1/2 Bridges and Insurance: Introduction

-In this paper we apply stable-1/2 random bridges to the modelling of cumulative losses.
-The techniques presented can equally be applied to cumulative gains.
-The integrability of a stable-1/2 random bridge depends on the integrability of its terminal distribution.
+In this paper we apply stable-$\half$ random bridges to the modelling of cumulative losses.
+The techniques presented are equally applicable to cumulative gains.
+The integrability of a stable-$\half$ random bridge depends on the integrability of its terminal distribution.
 At some fixed future time, the $n$th moment of the process is finite if and only if the $n$th moment of its terminal value is finite.
-Thus a stable-1/2 random bridge with an integrable terminal distribution can be considered to be a dampened stable-1/2 subordinator.
-In fact, the stable-1/2 random bridge is a generalisation of the tempered stable-1/2 subordinator.
-If the \levy density of a stable-1/2 subordinator is exponentially dampened, the resulting process is an IG process.
-We shall see that the IG process is a special case of a stable-1/2 random bridge.
+Thus a stable-$\half$ random bridge with an integrable terminal distribution can be considered to be a dampened stable-$\half$ subordinator.
+In fact, the stable-$\half$ random bridge is a generalisation of the tempered stable-$\half$ subordinator.
+If the \levy density of a stable-$\half$ subordinator is exponentially dampened, the result is an inverse-Gaussian (IG) process.
+We shall see that the IG process is a special case of a stable-$\half$ random bridge.

-We look in detail at the non-life reserving problem.
-An insurance company will incur losses when certain events occur.
-An event may be, for example, a period of high wind, the flooding of a river, or a motor accident.
-The losses are the costs associated with recompensing policy-holders who have been disadvantaged by an event.
-These costs might, for example, cover repairs to property, replacement of damaged items, loss of business, medical care, and so on.
-Although a loss is incurred by the insurance company on the date of an event (the `loss date' or `accident date'), payment is generally not made immediately.
-Delays will occur because loss is not always immediately reported to the company, because the full extent of the costs takes time to emerge, because the insurance company's obligation to pay takes time to establish, and so forth.